 America's new experiment in national democracy would ever work apart

 from the people's continuing awareness of the overriding

 or ultimate supervision or judgments of God.

-But (as happened with ancient Israel)
+But (as happened with ancient

-than our own private or personal wills.
+anything other than our own private or personal wills.
 Today we are

 caught up big time in one of these great love affairs with

 ourselves.
 And our social institutions are suffering terribly as

 So I teach – and preach.
 It

 is never too late to do something about our sins.
 After all, sin